vinotharjun/Fake-news-classification-using-transfer-learning/README.md

 # Fake-news-classification-using-transfer-learning
-Survay of the fake news classification  between various  deeplearning models
+Survey of the fake news classification  between various  deeplearning models

-Here github cant allow user to upload files larger than 50 MB size
+Here github wont allow user to upload files larger than 50 MB size so follow the following guidlines

 Step 1 : Before loading the notebook  upload this data to your google drive  name this folder as paper works
         https://drive.google.com/open?id=15AgR0dJRZmK465JUOHwWGyq6FMOJRVhG